ksin751119/zk-ownership/README.md

 - Run `yarn` at the top level to install npm dependencies (`snarkjs` and `circomlib`).
 - Also need `circom` version `>= 2.0.2` and `< 2.0.9` on your system.
 Installation instructions [here](https://docs.circom.io/getting-started/installation/).
   - [Circom-ecdsa](https://github.com/0xPARC/circom-ecdsa) is the library used by ZK-OWNERSHIP to validate ECDSA signatures.
 But circom-ecdsa does not support versions higher than 2.0.9
-- Need to download a Powers of Tau file with `2^21` constraints and copy it into the `circuits` subdirectory of the project, with the name `pot21_final.ptau`.
+- Need to download a Powers of Tau file and copy it into the `pot` directory of the project, with the name `potX_final.ptau`.
 You can download and copy Powers of Tau files from the Hermez trusted setup from [this repository](https://github.com/iden3/snarkjs#7-prepare-phase-2).
+  - ECDSA: `pot21_final.ptau`
+  - EDDSA: `pot14_final.ptau`

 ---

-## Building verifier contract and proof

-### Build verifier contract
+### Building verifier contract

-1. `mkdir build`
-2. Download `pot21_final.ptau` to `circuits` folder or generate it by yourself
+- `npm run build:ownership-ecdsa`- compiles the `ownership_ecdsa` circom
-3. `npm run build:verify`
+- `npm run build:ownership-eddsa`- compiles the `ownership_ecdsa_mimc` circom

 ### Generate proof